Te Piri Poho

 Bachelor of Theology (Laidlaw College), Master of Ministry (Otago University)

 Joshua is an Anglican Priest from the Diocese of Christchurch.
 He has experience in youth ministry and several years as a Vicar in Timaru.
 Joshua is passionate about theology grounded in the context of the church and is particularly interested in the areas of systematic theology, practical theology, and spiritual formation for leadership.
-Joshua is a qualified spiritual director through Spiritual Growth Ministries NZ.
-He is passionate about mentoring Pastors and Christian leaders and thinking about formation for ministry.

 Joshua is currently working on a PhD through Otago University.
 His thesis is titled: “Speaking of Sin in 21st Century Aotearoa.”
 What this project seeks to explore are the difficulties in speaking about sin in 21st century Aotearoa.
 This project will undertake theological reflection on how the church might talk about sin, grounding the project in the wider discussion around sin in scripture and various schools of thought, with a focus on the mission of the church in society.
 Contemporary issues in talking about sin in a secular age will be reflected upon.
 Joshua hopes that this thesis will help the church think constructively about how to address the doctrine of sin in ways that will emphasize the good news of the gospel and encourage the church in its mission in Aotearoa today.